 Purple Non-Sulfur Bacteria and Nitrogen Cycling

 We’ll start with the big one: Nitrogen cycling.
 PNSB assimilate ammonia.
 And nitrite.
 And nitrate.
 Yes, we typed that right.
-They perform both nitrification and denitrification.
+They remove ammonia and nitrite and perform both denitrification.
 Such has been demonstrated in a simulated aquaculture environment.

 But wait, there’s more… What happens to purple non-sulfur bacteria in nutrient-poor environments such as coral reefs (or properly maintained reef aquaria)?
 Or in any kind of system after they’ve consumed most of the available nutrients?
 This is where things really get interesting.